Shadow and Act: Reception

+Kirkus Reviews began a 1964 appraisal of Shadow and Act by describing Ellison's 1952 debut, Invisible Man, as "a literary marker of the last decades", going on to state that by comparison his second book, "a collection of essays written over various periods, some when quite young, some as recent as last year, is a rather modest affair. ...The pieces do present, however, an autobiographical accounting and the themes, extending from jazz and blues to literature and folklore, are much engagements with a writer's mind as they are facets of a writer's experiences.
+Here is the confrontation between "outlaw" culture and official culture, between, in fact, Negro America and America as a whole."

-Reviewing the book in 1965, R. W. B. Lewis said: "Shadow and Act contains Ralph Ellison’s real autobiography....The experiences of writing Invisible Man and of vaulting on his first try “over the parochial limits of most Negro fiction” (as Richard G. Stern says in an interview), and, as a result, of being written about as a literary and sociological phenomenon, combined with sheer compositional difficulties, seem to have driven Ellison to search out the truths of his own past.
+Reviewing the collection in 1965, R. W. B. Lewis said: "Shadow and Act contains Ralph Ellison’s real autobiography....The experiences of writing Invisible Man and of vaulting on his first try “over the parochial limits of most Negro fiction” (as Richard G. Stern says in an interview), and, as a result, of being written about as a literary and sociological phenomenon, combined with sheer compositional difficulties, seem to have driven Ellison to search out the truths of his own past.
 Inquiring into his experience, his literary and musical education, Ellison has come up with a number of clues to the fantastic fate of trying to be at the same time a writer, a Negro, an American, and a human being."

+A review by Robert Penn Warren commented on Ellison's interfusion of the moral and the artistic, quoting from the book's preface: "I found the greatest difficulty for a Negro writer was the problem of revealing what he truly felt, rather than serving up what Negroes were supposed to feel, and were encouraged to feel."

-In 1999, the Modern Library named this book at number 91 on its list of the 100 best nonfiction books of the 20th century.
+In 1999, the Modern Library named Shadow and Act at number 91 on its list of the 100 best nonfiction books of the 20th century.